stefanofoti/musa/docs/Evaluation.md

 - Communication complexity
 - Scalability
 <br>
 The suggested board for the project is STM Nucleo.
 We chose to keep it because of its low power consumption and low price; it is also widely used, rich of documentation and examples.
-The same can be said for the Raspberry Pi board, even if, beign more powerful, is a little bit more expensive.<br>
+The same can be said for the Raspberry Pi board, even if, beign more powerful, is more expensive.<br>

 This is not the only possible solution.
 Among the others, a great idea may be to convert our [server based positioning to client-based positioning](https://developex.com/blog/indoor-navigation-with-ble/) and to use BLE (Bluetooth Low Energy) tags, like _NRF51822 ibeacon tag_.
 Their cost is very low, just 3-4 euro/pcs.<br>